Henrietta Paulet, Duchess of Bolton

+Henrietta Paulet, Duchess of Bolton (née Crofts; c.
+1682 – 27 February 1730), was the third wife of Charles Paulet, 2nd Duke of Bolton.
+She was the elder daughter of James Scott, 1st Duke of Monmouth by one of his mistresses, and she was also a niece of the famed beauty Jane Myddelton.
+Henrietta served as a Lady of the Bedchamber to Caroline of Ansbach in the 1710s.
+She was one of several aristocratic female signatories who petitioned the king for the creation of a Foundling Hospital in the late 1720s, but she did not live long enough to see its creation.
+She spend part of her life in Dublin, and the city's Henrietta Street is reputedly named after her.

+Early life

 The elder daughter of James Scott, 1st Duke of Monmouth, by his mistress Eleanor Needham, Henrietta took the surname of "Crofts" that had been assumed by her father when he was in the care of the Crofts baronets.
 Her mother's sister, Jane Myddelton, was one of the celebrated Windsor Beauties.

+Personal life

 Henrietta married the Duke of Bolton in Dublin in about 1697, some years after the death of his second wife, Frances.
 She was around twenty years his junior, and he was known in society as ‘a most lewd, vicious man, a great dissembler and a very hard drinker’.
 They had one son: